Balizero1987/nuzantara-studio-pro/NUZANTARA_README.md

 - **UI Components**: Shadcn UI v4
 - **Icons**: Phosphor Icons
 - **Markdown**: React Markdown with syntax highlighting
-- **AI**: OpenRouter API
+- **AI**: Multi-provider support (OpenRouter, OpenAI, Anthropic, Groq)
 - **Storage**: Browser localStorage via Spark KV
 - **Build**: Vite 6

-## 📝 Available AI Models

-- OpenAI GPT-4o & GPT-4o Mini
-- Anthropic Claude 3.5 Sonnet & Claude 3 Haiku
-- DeepSeek Chat
-- Google Gemini Pro
-- Meta Llama 3.1 (405B & 70B)
-- Qwen 2.5 72B

 ## 🔐 Privacy & Security

 - **100% Client-Side**: No backend server, all processing in your browser
 - **Local Storage**: Files and settings stored in your browser only
-- **API Key Security**: Your OpenRouter key never leaves your browser except for API calls
+- **API Key Security**: Your API keys never leave your browser except for direct API calls to their providers
 - **No Tracking**: No analytics, no data collection
 - **Open Source**: Review the code yourself